Rehabilitation Residence

 Arriving at the Rehab Residence

 This is also yet another unfamiliar location.
+The patient who has had a long hospital stay will need to be bathed, groomed and checked for bed sores.
 Clothes and personal effects need to be brought in, and need to be monitored as they are washed and returned by staff.
-The patient who has had a long hospital stay will need to be bathed, groomed and checked for bed sores.
 Sleeping patterns, eating and behavior will once again be off kilter.
 Sundowning is extremely prevalent and if mobile, patients are known to wander.
 Expect to spend extra time with your loved one these first few days to help them get acclimated and comfortable.
 Get to know the staff that will be with them on a regular basis.
+They may ask about patients' interests, behaviors and past level of cognitive abilities to assess what is injury induced vs patient normative.

 “A note about guilt - You will feel guilt as a caregiver, especially if you are unable to care for your loved one in your home.
-You may project that guilt into criticism of quality, regardless how nice any care residence.
+You may project that guilt into criticism of the quality of your loved one's care residence - regardless how excellent it is.
 The food is awful, the nurses not attentive, the facilities unkept, etc. Be aware of this.
 Take a deep breath.
-Advocate as much as you can, while recognizing the limitations of the people who are providing care for your loved one 24/7.” - Caregiver from a distance
+Advocate as much as you can, while recognizing the limitations of the people who are providing care for your loved one 24/7.” - Caregiver from a Distance

 Leaving the Rehab Residence